-i i ogi anno Otter eu
+i i ogi anna Oriereu

-Bachelor of Science Degrees
+Bachelor of Science Degree

 MAJOR CONCENTRATION MINOR

 Accounting Accounting

 Finance Economics

 Students may refer to the College of Business and Public Affairs Scholarship section for more information on scholarships available to all business majors.
 Many accounting organizations also award scholarships to deserving students majoring in accounting.
 Information is posted on the student bulletin board and disseminated through the department.